FracktalWorks/LoadCell-BedProbe-Julia-Pro/README.md

 # loadCellProbe

-## Arduino Nano Code for loadcell automatic bed leveling for Julia Pro series of 3D Printers with used cantilivered corriage
+## Arduino Nano Code for loadcell automatic bed leveling for Julia Pro series of 3D Printers which uses cantilivered carriage design

 ### Usage:
 1. Set INVERT_Z_DIR so select in which Z Direction the loadcell amp should be giving output